chavarera/PythonScript/Basic/ConditionalStatementIfelse.md

-## Conditional Statement :scissors:
+## Conditional Statement

-### if :pushpin:
+### if

-Like any other programming languages python also support **if else** for conditional statement.
+Like any other programming language python also support **if-else** for the conditional statement.

-### Python supports the usual logical conditions  :loop: from mathematics :green_book: :
+### Python supports the usual logical conditions  :loop: from mathematics
   - Equals: a == b
   - Not Equals: a != b
   - Less than: a < b